armory/docs/content/en/borealis/borealis-automate/cdaas-webhook-approval.md

 {{< /prism >}}
 </br>

-The second examples configures a webhook that is not accessible from the internet.
+The second example configures a webhook that is not accessible from the internet.
 The `networkMode` is set to `remoteNetworkAgent` and the `agentIdentifier` specifies which Remote Network Agent to use.
 The `agentIdentifier` value must match the **Agent Identifier** value listed on the **Agents** UI screen.
 The Authorization Bearer value is configured as a Borealis secret.
 Note that in this example, the callback URI is passed in the header.

 {{< prism lang="yaml" line-numbers="true" line="5-6, 9, 11" >}}
 webhooks: